From Heat Capacity to Coherence in Ultra-Narrow-Linewidth Solid-State Optical Emitters at Sub-Kelvin Temperatures: Acknowledgements

 \section{Acknowledgements}

-We thank Jérôme Debray for assistance in crystal cutting for the heat capacity measurements, Alban Ferrier for help preparing the Eu:YSO samples and David Hrabovsky for carrying out the measurements of the thermal heat capacity between 2 K and 250 K. The authours acknowledge financial support from Ville de Paris Emergence Program, the Région Ile de France DIM SIRTEQ, the LABEX Cluster of Excellence FIRST-TF (ANR-10-LABX-48-01) within the Program ``Investissement d’Avenir'' operated by the French National Research Agency (ANR), the 15SIB03 OC18 and 20FUN08 NEXTLASERS projects from the EMPIR program co-financed by the Participating States and from the European Union’s Horizon 2020 research and innovation program, and the UltraStabLaserViaSHB (GAP-101068547) from the Marie Skłodowska Curie Actions (HORIZON-TMA-MSCA-PF-EF) from the European Commission Horizon Europe Framework Programme (HORIZON).
-We finally acknowledge funding via the ANR grant ANR-24-CE47-1190.
+SS thanks Henrik M. Rønnow and Thierry Chanelière for useful discussions.
+We also thank Jérôme Debray for assistance in crystal cutting for the heat capacity measurements, Alban Ferrier for help preparing the Eu:YSO samples and David Hrabovsky for carrying out the measurements of the heat capacity between 2 K and 250 K. The authours acknowledge financial support from Ville de Paris Emergence Program, the Région Ile de France DIM SIRTEQ, the LABEX Cluster of Excellence FIRST-TF (ANR-10-LABX-48-01) within the Program ``Investissement d’Avenir'' operated by the French National Research Agency (ANR), the 15SIB03 OC18 and 20FUN08 NEXTLASERS projects from the EMPIR program co-financed by the Participating States and from the European Union’s Horizon 2020 research and innovation program, and the UltraStabLaserViaSHB (GAP-101068547) from the Marie Skłodowska Curie Actions (HORIZON-TMA-MSCA-PF-EF) from the European Commission Horizon Europe Framework Programme (HORIZON).
+We finally acknowledge funding from ANR via the grant ANR-24-CE47-1190. \\